nivit/polybar-module-news/README.md

 Configure the module (see below) and then restart polybar.

 ## Dependencies
 This script requires [bash](https://www.gnu.org/software/bash/), [rsstool](https://sourceforge.net/projects/rsstool/files/rsstool-1.0.0-linux.tar.gz/download) and [wget](https://www.gnu.org/s/wget/) for downloading data.
-You can alternately use Python feedparser instead of rsstool+wget (install it with `pip install --user feedparser`).
+You can alternately use Python feedparser instead of rsstool+wget (install it with `pip3 install --user feedparser` or with your packages manager).

 ## Configuration
 Edit the file `~/config/polybar/scripts/news/news.conf` and set up the right Python interpreter if you do not use rsstool.